HMCL-dev/HMCL/README.md

 ## Introduction

-HMCL is an open-source, cross-platform Minecraft launcher with supports of Mod Management, Game Customizing, ModLoader Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.
+HMCL is an open-source, cross-platform Minecraft launcher that supports Mod Management, Game Customizing, ModLoader Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.

 HMCL has amazing cross-platform capabilities.
 Not only does it run on different operating systems like Windows, Linux, and macOS, but it also supports various CPU architectures such as x86, ARM, MIPS, and LoongArch.
 You can easily enjoy Minecraft across different platforms through HMCL.